 See my feature in Conversations To Have Once Your Teen Starts Earning Money.

-Once your child sets a goal, it's essential to teach them how to track their expenses.
+Once your child sets a goal, teaching them how to track their expenses is essential.
 Your child can track deposits, interest, and purchases using a check register, Excel spreadsheet, or budgeting app.
 Tracking their flow of income can help them realize how money flows and encourage them to save for short-term and long-term goals.
 It can also show them the result of spending their hard-earned savings and guide their future spending.

 Does your child know what happens when you swipe your credit card?
 They may or may not know that you have to pay for purchases after using your credit card.
 Teaching your child how credit works is essential when teaching them how to budget.
-Whether for a furniture purchase or a grocery purchase, it is vital to show them that you must repay all purchases.
+Whether for furniture or grocery purchases, it is vital to show them that you must repay all purchases.
 Have a conversation with your child to show them how you repay your credit card purchases and the result of any interest you may pay for carrying a balance on your credit card.
-Ultimately, it can potentially reduce any credit card debt they incur as an adult.
+Ultimately, it can reduce any credit card debt they incur as adults.